pereznetworks/WeatherX/WeatherX-Server/readme.md

 added get /weather:location route

+switched to Sequelize@4, SQLite@3 and Sequelize-cli
+  Mongod starts a server with a listening port
+    the extra encryotion and security measures needed by Mongod make things more complicated While this would be fun, Sequelize is good enough for now

-built custom methods for forcast.io api call using axios to make api call to a dataSource folder
+built custom methods for forcast.io api call using Axios to make api call to a dataSource folder

 using custom methods to manage data as requested, which just copies all data to an array of objects

+verified that only the WeatherX front-end app can access WeatherX back-end server

 ## License: